Spectrin: In invertebrates

-There are three spectrins in invertebrates, α,β and β_{H}.
-Mutations in β_{H} spectrin in C. elegans cause defects in morphogenesis resulting in a significantly shorter, but otherwise mostly normal, animal that moves and reproduces.
+There are three spectrins in invertebrates, α, β and β_{H}.
+Mutations in β_{H} spectrin in Caenorhabditis elegans cause defects in morphogenesis resulting in a significantly shorter, but otherwise mostly normal, animal that moves and reproduces.
 These animals are called "sma" for their small phenotype and carry mutations in the C. elegans sma-1 gene.
 A mutation in β spectrin in C. elegans results in an uncoordinated phenotype in which the worms are paralysed and much shorter than wild-type.
 In addition to the morphological effects, the Unc-70 mutation also produce defective neurons.
 Neuron numbers are normal but neuronal outgrowth was defective.

 Similarly, spectrin plays a role in Drosophila neurons.
 Knock-out of α or β spectrin in D. melanogaster results in neurons that are morphologically normal but have reduced neurotransmission at the neuromuscular junction.

 In animals, spectrin forms the meshwork that provides red blood cells their shape.